Permify/permify/docs/docs/api-overview/data/write-data.md

 # Write Authorization Data

 In Permify, attributes and relations between your entities, objects and users represents your authorization data.
-These data stored as tuples in a [preferred database].
+These data stored as tuples in a .

 Since these attributes and relations are live instances, meaning they can be affected by specific user actions within the application, they can be created/deleted with a simple Permify API call at runtime.

 More specifically, the application client should update preferred database about the changes happening in entities or resources that are related to the authorization structure.

-If we consider a document system; when some user joins a group that has edit access on some documents, the application side needs to write relational tuples to keep [preferred database] up-to-date.
+If we consider a document system; when some user joins a group that has edit access on some documents, the application side needs to write relational tuples to keep  up-to-date.
 Besides, each attribute or relationship should be created according to its authorization model, Permify Schema.

-Another example: when one a company executive grant admin role to user (lets say with id = 3) on their organization, application side needs to tell that update to Permify in order to reform that as tuples and store in [preferred database].
+Another example: when one a company executive grant admin role to user (lets say with id = 3) on their organization, application side needs to tell that update to Permify in order to reform that as tuples and store in .

 ![tuple-creation](https://user-images.githubusercontent.com/34595361/186637488-30838a3b-849a-4859-ae4f-d664137bb6ba.png)

-[relational tuples]: ../../../getting-started/sync-data
-[preferred database]: ../../../getting-started/sync-data#where-relational-tuples-used

 ## Write Request